ludodrapo/bilemo_api/README.md

 ```
 % composer prepare
 ```
-Finaly, you will have to configure your lexik/jwt-authentication-bundle by first running
+You will then have to configure your lexik/jwt-authentication-bundle by first running
 ```
 % php bin/console lexik:jwt:generate-keypair
 ```
-And then moving the environment parameters in your .env.local file
+And then moving the environment parameters in your ".env.local" file
 ```
 ###> lexik/jwt-authentication-bundle ###
 JWT_SECRET_KEY=%kernel.project_dir%/config/jwt/private.pem